pslib-cz/2022l4web-css-typographic-library-ViktorSona/README.md

 </div>
 ```
 ## Tables
+A table in CSS is used to apply the various styling properties to the HTML Table elements to arrange the data in rows and columns, or possibly in a more complex structure in properly organized manner.
+Tables are widely used in communication, research, and data analysis.
+The table-layout property in CSS can be utilized to display the layout of the table.
+This property is basically used to sets the algorithm  that is used to layout table cells, rows, and columns.

 The `<caption>` tag specifies the name of the table.
 We write everything that makes up the table into `<tbody>`.
 The `<tr>` tag defines a row in a table.
 In the `<tr>` tag, we write the `<th>` and `<td>` tags that make up the cells and write their contents into them.
 The `<th>` tag is for the cell heading.
 The `<td>` tag is for classic cells.
 The lines are alternately white and gray, the brackets are made in accordance with the design of the entire page.
 I hope you like it. :)
 ```html
 <table>